 Start by whisking the dry ingredients together until they are combined.

-Next, cream the butter and both sugars together for a few minutes, then add the flax egg and vanilla.
+Next, mix the wet ingredients.
+Cream the butter and both sugars together for a few minutes, then add the flax egg and vanilla.
 Mix again.

 Next, add the chocolate chips and stir them in.
 You want to have chocolate in every single bite of every single cookie, so make sure that the chocolate chips are evenly distributed in the dough.